tencent cloud

 Note:

-1. A single consumer can use multiple Tags, and the relationship between Tags is OR.
+1. A consumer can use multiple tags, and the relationship between multiple tags is OR.

-2. Multiple consumers should use the same Tag.
-If different consumers in a subscription use different Tags, the filtering rules may overlap, potentially impacting business logic.
+2. Multiple consumers should use the same tag.
+If different consumers within a subscription use different tags, filtering rules may be overwritten, affecting the business logic.

-Producers can add multiple attributes in the property.
+Producers can add multiple properties in the property field.

 Producer<byte[]> producer = pulsarClient.newProducer()